2019-2020

 Hometown: Surrey, BC Years on MustBus: 2019-2023 Class of: 2022 Why did you join MustBus?

 Mustbus had just started when I joined.
 I saw a lot of potential in it as an initiative.
-At the time, I also had a really bad recent experience with greyhound and wanted to be involved in providing students with affordable and reliable transportation.
+At the time, I also had a really bad recent experience with Greyhound and wanted to be involved in providing students with affordable and reliable transportation.
 What was your favourite part of being on MustBus?
 It was my first time working on an entrepreneurial project and I enjoyed bring a part of a small team where you feel involved in every step of it.
 What's your favourite memory/thing you accomplished while in MustBus?
 Building up a passionate and hardworking team that took the initiative to the next level.
 What are you doing now?
 Currently in my 3rd year of mcgill med.
 How do you think working on MustBus helped set you up for your future/career?
 It was really my first leadership experience which helped me in other roles I've had later on. |

 2022-2023